 Our earthly space is three-dimensional.
-Language grammar belongs with the estimable lengths, heights, and widths, along with the human need for water, air, good clothing and roofing.
+Language grammar belongs with the estimable heights, widths, and depths or lengths, along with the human need for fresh water, air, good clothing, and a decent roof.
 Grammar is a basic human need.
 It is healthy to have a good business with grammar.

 Language has much reference to time.
-We usually think if something or someone is, was, or will be, when we talk about a thing or person.
-This means we need grammar forms for the Present, Past, or Future.
+When we talk about a thing or a person, we usually think if something or someone — is, was, or will be.
+This means we need grammar for the Present, Past, or Future.

 How can we learn the grammatical time, then?
 To an extent, we may think about time together with place.